-Personal Action That Individual Vermonters Can Take To Reduce Emissions
+Personal Action That Individual Vermonters Can Take to Reduce Emissions

-Vermont’s Climate Action Plan sets Vermont on a path to making the transformative change needed to realize a resilient future.
+The Climate Action Plan sets Vermont on a path to making the transformative change needed to realize a resilient future.
 While large-scale, systemic changes are needed at the international, national, and state level regarding public policy and market transformation, Vermonters have an individual role to play as well.
 As of 2018, statewide greenhouse gas emissions totaled 8.64 million metric tons of CO2 equivalent (CO2e).
 With an estimated 2018 Vermont population of 626,299 people, per capita emissions were approximately 13.8 tons of climate pollution – higher than the per person average of any other New England state.